-Kabul hotel siege: Gunmen kill at least 5
+Kabul hotel siege ends 12 hours later with six dead, Afghan officials say

 The attackers had been in the kitchen, then moved to the fourth floor, an Afghan special forces commander told CNN.

-Ambulance crews "are on the site, waiting for a green light to get in," Dr. Wahid Majrooh, the country's minister of public health, said earlier.
-TOLO reported some were able to take people from the hotel grounds.

-The US State Department had warned this week of a possible attack in Kabul.
+The US State Department had warned last week of a possible attack by extremist groups targeting Kabul hotels.

-"Security Alert for #Kabul, #Afghanistan: reports that extremist groups may be planning an attack against hotels in Kabul, such as the Hotel Baron near Hamid Karzai Int'l Airport," the agency said Thursday on Twitter.

-Foreigners are among the hotel guests, but it wasn't immediately known how many or their nationalities, Rahimi said.
+The Afghan Interior Ministry blamed the Haqqani network for the attack.
+The group based in the Pakistani tribal area of Waziristan, and known for its high-profile attacks on Western targets in Afghanistan.

+The network maintains close ties to al Qaeda and the Taliban, and seeks to reestablish Taliban rule in Afghanistan.

 Hotel was attacked in 2011